-On the day of the role plays students will view the presentation, taking notes on selling practices evident or not evident.
-After each presentation, students in the class will complete an evaluation form (will be made available) and submit this along with their notes on each sales presentation.
+On the day of the role play students will view the presentation, taking notes on selling practices evident or not evident in the video.
+After each presentation, students in the class will complete an evaluation form (available on my Web page) and submit this along with their notes on your sales presentation.
 Student evaluators must pay attention to the following: 1) what did the salesperson do well?
 Why was the technique effective?
 And 2) In what areas does the salesperson need improvement?
 What is your suggestion and why will it be effective?
 So, listen well, take notes, and ask questions.